ChenxiaoLi-Joe/chenxiaoli.github.io/_experiences/experiences1.md

 ---
 title: "Shenyang Zhongteng Zhongchuang Technology Co., Ltd."
-collection: experiences
+collection: teaching
-type: "Startup"
+type: "Undergraduate course"
 permalink: /experiences/experiences1
-venue: "Software Engineer (Intern)"
+venue: "University 1, Department"
-date: 2022.06 - 2023.12
+date: 2014-01-01
-location: "Shenyang, China"
+location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.